zsteinkamp/zsteinkamp.github.io/_posts/2022-02-15-git-diff-amxd-max.markdown

 ```

 In this case, we're using `awk` to suppress printing the first line.
 That's good enough for my uses, but if you are an `awk` wizard and you want to use a tool like `jq` to work with the JSON data, perhaps you can suppress everything to the initial `{` on that first line.
 Let me know if you do that. [zack@steinkamp.us](mailto:zack@steinkamp.us)

+If you'd like to have a look at some of my Max for Live devices, you can see them [here](/music-tools/).